Movie Review: “Logan Lucky”

 Jimmy Logan (Channing Tatum) is a father with joint custody of his daughter.
 While his ex has married a rich car salesman, Jimmy Logan is struggling to make ends meet at his construction job.
 At least he was struggling until the construction company decided to let him go due to his "pre-existing condition" which was his limp.
 Now he has no income.
 Jimmy is fed up, and decides he is going to recruit his brother Clyde (Adam Driver) to rob the site of the construction company's latest job, the Charlotte Motor Speedway.

-Joe Bang is in, but he has only a few months left of his sentence so has no intention of ruining that.
-So the brothers will have to break Joe out of prison, get him to the vault, get the money from inside, escape Charlotte Motor Speedway, and get Joe Bang back into prison without anyone noticing he was gone.
-Such a simple plan, what could go wrong?
+However, they still have a problem.
+Jimmy knows how to get them to the vault, but they will need a specialist to get them inside.
+That brings them to a vault and explosives expert, current convict Joe Bang (Daniel Craig).
+Joe Bang wants in, but he has only a few months left of his sentence, and he has no intention of ruining that.
+Thus, the brothers will have to break Joe out of prison, get him to the vault, get the money from inside, escape Charlotte Motor Speedway, and get Joe Bang back into prison without anyone noticing he was gone.
+What could possibly go wrong?